-The Sub-Advisor has discretion to select investments with weightings different to the index, and that are not in the index, and the Portfolio may display significant divergence from the index.
+The Investment Manager has discretion to select investments with weightings different to the index, and that are not in the index, and the Portfolio may display significant divergence from the index.

-Deviations from the index, including guidance on the level of risk relative to the index, will be considered as part of the Sub-Advisor's risk monitoring
+Deviations from the index, including guidance on the level of risk relative to the index, will be considered as part of the Investment Manager's risk monitoring process.

-The Sub-Advisor promotes environmental and social characteristics by integrating a range of responsible investment measures into the investment decision-making process, as well as ensuring that the companies in which the Portfolio invests follow good governance practices.
+The Investment Manager promotes environmental and social characteristics by integrating a range of responsible investment measures into the investment decision-making process, as well as ensuring that the companies in which the Portfolio invests follow good governance practices.